Has it all been done before?

 The short answer is no. While some artists prefer using references like photographs or live models, others create entirely from imagination.
 Both approaches have merit:

 Drawing from a Picture: This helps with accuracy and capturing details.
-It’s especially useful for beginners or for complex compositions.
+It’s especially beneficial for beginners or complex compositions.

 Creating from Imagination: This allows for complete freedom and often results in highly original works.
 It’s an excellent way to develop your style and voice.